miaonaise/ABB-Summer-2017/README.md

 5. PythonOCC/Open CasCade
 These are the names of the free CAD softwares.

 The best software for achieving the aim is FreeCAD.
 PythonOCC can do more advanced things.
-Other softwares can be disregarded if the reader wants to save time.
+Other softwares can be disregarded if the reader wishes to save time.
 More info:
 - All softwares in the list have Python API for scripting geometry. (i.e. technically speaking, they are all capable of fulfilling the aim.
 I have only achieved the aim with FreeCAD due to my 0 experience in being a developer.)
 - Only FreeCAD and PythonOCC has python as its default scripting language.
 The others have a different default scripting language that runs with their GUI.